Codecademy/docs/content/typescript/concepts/utility-types/utility-types.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Typescript consists of some predefined generic types known as Utility Types.
-These utility types are useful for manipulating or creating other new types in a more efficient way.
-Some common utility types are given below:
+Typescript consists of some predefined generic types known as **`Utility Types`**.
+These utility types are useful for manipulating or creating new types more efficiently.

 ## Partial